Beirut River: Antiquity

 In antiquity, the river was known as Magoras and was the site of the worship of the god of Heliopolis.
 The Romans built an aqueduct, which had a 240-meter bridge crossing the river, to supply Beirut (Berytus) with water.
+In the 1880s the aqueduct at Mansourieh was named after Queen Zenobia.

 Renaissance

 It is believed that Fakhreddine, Lebanon's Renaissance prince, built or repaired a bridge of seven arches on the river that was a streamlet in summer but swelled into a raging torrent in winter.

 Industrial Age

 In the Industrial Age, the banks of the river, which had been marshy lands that flooded each winter season, especially in Bourj Hammoud, became home to warehouses and shipping services due to the close proximity of the river to the port.
 By the mid-1800s, Beirut had expanded to within 10 kilometers of the river, which continued to supply the city with water via the Roman aqueduct.

 Environment

 Beirut River Valley

 According to environmentalists, the 20-kilometer valley of the Beirut River, especially the upper valley, is one of the most important areas for bird migration in Lebanon, including birds of 33 different species, such as the European honey buzzard, common buzzard (Buteo buteo), Levant sparrowhawk (Accipiter brevipes), white stork, white pelican, European nightjar (Caprimulgus europaeus), European bee-eater (Merops apiaster), barn swallow (Hirundo rustica) and the lesser spotted eagle.